Amer Alrjoub: Social media

 Alrjoub commands a large social media presence on Twitter, Facebook, and Instagram, making him one of the most well-known Jordanian media personalities.

 His landmark statement is kul al-tahaya "All the Salutes" (Arabic: كل التحايا).
 This is commonly used by his fans and followers as well.

-He is also well known of his Haurani accent, commonly spoken in northern Jordan and southern Syria.
+He has a Haurani accent, commonly spoken in northern Jordan and southern Syria.

 Views

-Alrjoub is a strong supporter of King Abduallah II of Jordan based on several photos he posted with the king.
-Alrjoub's views on political issues are mostly inferred from his television programs.
-He supported the Syrian Revolution and was an avid supporter of the rights of Syrian refugees.
-He is vocal against corruption in the Arab World.
-He supports women's rights.
-He also supports the rights of Palestinians and Palestinian Refugees.
-He was also one of several Jordanian celebrities who received the COVID vaccine live on air to encourage others to do the same.
+Alrjoub was one of several Jordanian celebrities who received the COVID vaccine live on air to encourage others to do the same.